Keyboard shortcuts

 Structured Logging

-stacy run --format json -v analysis.do 2>log.txt
+stacy run --format json --log run.log analysis.do

 Machine Interface